ValBaturin/valely.github.io/mysite/content/posts/what_is_rpc.md

 This post is exactly for you.

 ### How to deal with new knowledge
 Math teaches us before we're working with some kind abstraction we'd better have a formal definition of that thing.
-Having a format definition is essential for a deep understanding of any domain.
-Knowing what an abstraction exactly is, eliminates the possibility of misunderstanding.
+Having a formal definition is essential for a deep understanding of any domain.
+Knowing what an abstraction exactly is eliminates the possibility of misunderstanding.
 Human languages are always a consensus-based tool.
 Let's have a consensus then!

 ### Letter by letter
-Let's all of us agree on what do we mean when we say an RPC acronym.
+Let's all of us agree on what we mean when we say an RPC acronym.
 Acronyms are easy, huh?
 Basically, knowing what each letter of a word stands for gives you a grasp on what the word means for free.
 RPC stands for "Remote Procedure Call".
 So it's a call of a remote procedure.
 It might be calls of remote procedures as well.
 Say honestly can you explain what RPC is after knowing what are call, remote, and procedure.
 I bet you can't.
 What if you knew what remote procedure is?
 It must be slightly better I guess, however, what's RPC?

 ### Easy way
 For computer science terms it's often quite easy to just search for a term and actually find something.
-What I found on wikipedia from my point of view is bad.
+What I found on Wikipedia from my point of view is bad.
 Let me remind you that words’ meaning is also context-based.
-For example, the word call as a noun in American English has 4 different possible contexts and 5 different meanings according to the cambridge dictionary.
+For example, the word call as a noun in American English has 4 different possible contexts and 5 different meanings according to the Cambridge dictionary.
 So it's necessary to understand the exact meaning for terms you use depending on a context.
 You might argue that in computer science all terms are independent on a context.
 The first example which pops up in my head is a pointer.
 So what is a pointer in C++ programming language?
 > In C++ pointers are variables that store addresses and can be null.

 Then what is smart pointer?